mcveanlab/Corticall/README.md

 * iterating over records in a Cortex graphs
 * random access (by binary search) to Cortex graph records
-* performing simple walks (i.e. extracting a contig, optionally using link information to disambiguate junction choices)
+* performing simple walks (i.e. extracting a contig, optionally using links to disambiguate junction choices)
 * performing depth-first searches with custom stopping rules (useful for finding interesting graph motifs)

 CortexJDK handles the heavy lifting when operating with these data structures, permitting developers to concentrate on the genome analysis and variant calling tools that can be written on top of this API.